List of current NFL broadcasters: NFC

-NFC East

 National broadcasters

-All regular-season and playoff games, as well as some preseason games, are shown in the U.S. on one of the following six national networks.
-If a regular season game is nationally exclusive on either NFL Network or ESPN games, it is also simulcast on a local broadcast station in each of the home markets of the two participating teams.
+All regular-season and playoff games, as well as some preseason games, are shown in the U.S. on one of the following national networks.
+If a regular season game is nationally exclusive on either the cable networks ESPN or NFL Network, or exclusively on a streaming service like Amazon Prime Video, it is also simulcast on a local broadcast station in each of the home markets of the two participating teams.

 Lead national broadcasters

-Note - In the event of a scheduling conflict, NFL Network can also use other NFL personalities.
+Note: In the event of a scheduling conflict, NFL Network can also use other NFL personalities.

 Other national broadcasters

 Spanish national broadcasters

 All regular-season and playoff games, as well as some preseason games, are available in Spanish.